darshitdoshi/HeavyWater/README.md

 ### Document Classifier

-- The machine learning model has been developed using sklearn and python.
+- The machine learning model has been developed using scikit-learn and python.
 - The Document Classifier has been trained using SGDClassifier with log loss.
 - CountVectorizer is used to convert array of document strings to a sparse matrix of word counts.
 This is also used to convert input document string into appropriate representation for making predictions.

 - The trained model and vocabulary of words has been pickled and stored on AWS S3.

-### AWS Lambda Function (Prediction Webservice)
+### AWS Lambda Function (Prediction Microservice)

 - AWS Lambda is employed for making predictions with good scalability.
-- RESTful API for prediction requests and response.
+- Flask framework employed for RESTful API for prediction requests and response using AWS API Gateway.
-- Prediction performed loading the model from S3 and extracting the document string from the request.
+- Prediction performed by loading the model from AWS S3 and extracting the document string from the JSON body of POST request.
 - The JSON response includes 2 fields : 'prediction', 'confidence'

 - The prediction webservice can be employed to make prediction on multiple documents in a single API call by passing an array of document strings in the JSON request field 'data' :